moby/moby/docs/sources/userguide/dockervolumes.md

 `/backup` directory.
 When the command completes and the container stops we'll be left with a backup of our `dbdata` volume.

-You could then to restore to the same container, or another that you've made elsewhere.
+You could then restore it to the same container, or another that you've made elsewhere.
 Create a new container.

     $ sudo docker run -v /dbdata --name dbdata2 ubuntu /bin/bash